Andrew is a lover of all things tech. He enjoys…

 Once you have studied, the next thing you should be doing is questioning and analyzing your plays.
 It is vitally important to know where you went wrong, or where you went right, as not knowing means there is no way of learning from your mistakes.

-There are multiple poker tracking software packages that will track each hand you play and allow you to go back and review what you did, and allow you to see how you played the hands, how your opponents reacted, and whether or not you played the hand too fast, too slow, or just right.
+There are multiple poker tracking software packages that will track each hand you play and allow you to go back and evaluate what you did, and allow you to see how you played the hands, how your opponents reacted, and whether or not you played the hand too fast, too slow, or just right.

 You should also become involved in poker forums.
 There is no better place to learn from real people and real experiences than forums designed for just that.
 There are many of them around, with tens of thousands of users all banding together to offer advice and help.